Fires and other disasters are increasing in Hawaii, according to this AP data analysis

 It’s even worse for wildfires.
 Hawaii went from averaging one federally declared fire disaster every nine years or so to one a year on average since 2004.

-Watching the fires on Maui, Native Hawaiian Micah Kamohoali’i’s mind drifted to 2021, when the state’s largest ever wildfire burned through his family’s Big Island home and scorched a massive swath of land on the slopes of Mauna Kea.
+The fires on Maui reminded Native Hawaiian Micah Kamohoali’i of the state’s largest-ever wildfire, which burned through his family’s Big Island home in 2021.

+That blaze “gave us an awareness of how dry things can be,” Kamohoali’i said.

 Linda Hunt, who works at a horse stable in Waikoloa Village on the Big Island, had to evacuate in that fire.
 Given the abundance of dry grass on the islands from drought and worsening fires, Hunt said fire agencies need to “double or triple” spending on fire gear and personnel.